Panagia Vefa is a Greek Orthodox church in Istanbul where, on the first day of each month, people of all faiths go to make a wish.

 Visitors to the Greek Orthodox church in Istanbul buy trinkets and keys that are sold at the church.

-Many of the wishes they make are related to health problems, but they also ask for Gd’s assistance in finding a mate, money problems, work issues and a whole host of other problems.
-Most of the wishes, though, are made by mothers who want a good husband for their daughters.
+Many of the wishes they make are related to health problems, but they also ask for God’s assistance in finding a mate, money problems, work issues, and a whole host of other problems.
+Most of the wishes, however, are made by mothers who want a good husband for their daughters.